-On these hunts we use our horses to get to prime glassing & hunting areas, if you are afraid of horses or heights these hunts are not for you.
-We put our clients on our best & most proven mounts to assure there safety.
+On our Idaho Guided Elk hunts we use our horses to get to prime glassing & hunting areas, if you are afraid of horses or heights these hunts are not for you.
+We put our clients on our best & most proven mounts to assure their safety.
 We use the horses to cover distances and to go up in elevation where the terrain permits to save on your legs.
 We do require our clients to walk their mounts down hill as it saves on our horses front ends.

 On our 20A rifle hunts crossing the river daily on horseback is required to get to the hunting unit, it is a long shallow crossing.

 Riding back to camp on horseback in the dark after a day of hunting is a common event, horses can see in the dark & using flashlights blinds them.

 There is no guarantee on these hunts we do our best to pair you with a experienced Guide that is familiar with our hunting area, but there are alot of other factors that come into play such as weather, the moon, and being in good physical shape to get to the game.

 - We hunt on public land on the Payette National Forrest and we can not gurantee that we will not run in to other hunters, although using the horses we can typically get away from most other DIY’s

 - We do not have more than 4 hunters in a camp at a time, we are about quality not quantity!!!